 At the Middle School level, whenever possible, we field both a "blue" and a "white" team for each sport.
-The blue team is the more experienced group and is generally made up of eighth graders along with several well-skilled younger athletes from the seventh and possibly sixth grades.
-The white team(s) may include sixth, seventh and eighth graders.
-When necessary, a second white team will be created to accommodate interest.
+The "blue" team is the more experienced group and is generally comprised mostly of eighth graders with several well-skilled younger athletes from the seventh and possible sixth grades.
+The "white" team(s) may include sixth, seventh and eighth graders.
+When necessary, a second "white" team may be created to accommodate interest.